siddhi523/reddit_flair_detector_/README.md

 # reddit_flair_detector_
 It is a website solely made with django.<br>
 ## What it does ?<br>
-It takes a reddit post URL as input (this is the parameter that is given to the trained model) and display it's predicted flair.<br>
+It takes a reddit post URL as input from the user(this is the parameter that is given to the trained model) and display it's predicted flair and could also be used to present stats about the post like # of Comments, upvotes, likes etc.<br>
 ## Accuracy ? <br>
 85% with Support Vector Machine as dataset was small (approx 100 post per flair) so I have used this, very simple to implement.<br>
 ## Technology Stack ?<br>